csolink/csolink-model/docs/location_of.md

 {: .translator_minimal-subset-label }

-holds between material entity or site and a material entity that is located within it (but not considered a part of it)
+holds between resource entity or site and a resource entity that is located within it (but not considered a part of it)

 URI: [csolink:location_of](https://w3id.org/csolink/vocab/location_of)